jgcasta/CSVconverter/README.md

 CSVconverter
 ============

-Converts CSV files into a fixed format delimiter
+Simple CSV converter.
+It converts CSV files into a fixed format delimiter